olmsteadca/portfolioWebsite/README.md

 Currently, I am pursuing a minimum viable product.
 This means mostly static webpages and possibly some disorganized code.

+## Current Focus

+This project is also mean to be my reintroduction to React, so I am reworking my existing code that I sort of brute forced together.
+This involves removing unnecessary complexity in file structure, styles, and components themselves - in hopes that these reworks make implementing interactive components easier.

 ## Next Steps

 To reach MVP, I must finish a first implementation for: